The HCWA Sewerage System

 Collection and Conveyance

-Approximately one-third of the sewers in the HCWSA system are 20 years old or older, but the Authority has an aggressive capital improvement program for renewal and replacement of assets as needed.
-The HCWSA collection and conveyance system also has standby pumps and auxiliary generators for safe operation even in the event of emergencies, such as electrical power outages.
+Approximately one-third of the sewers in the HCWA system are 20 years old or older, but the Authority has an aggressive capital improvement program for renewal and replacement of assets as needed.
+The HCWA collection and conveyance system also has standby pumps and auxiliary generators for safe operation even in the event of emergencies, such as electrical power outages.